 Letter : Colonel S.L.A.
 Marshall, GSC Historian of the ETO

 Dear General Hobbs :

 Toward the end of last fall, for the purpose of breaking the log-jam of paper concerning division presidential unit citations, Gen Eisenhower instructed me to draw up a rating sheet on the divisions.
 This entailed in the actual processing that we had to go over the total work of all the more experienced divisions, infantry and armor, and report back to him which divisions we considered had performed the most efficient and consistent battle services.

 It was further found that it had in no single instance performed discreditably or weakly when considered against the averages of the Theater and that in no single operation had it carried less than its share of the burden or looked bad when compared with the forces on its flanks.
 We were especially impressed with the fact that it had consistently achieved results without undue wastage of its men.
-I do not know whether further honors will corne to the 30th.
+I do not know whether further honors will come to the 30th.
 I hope they do.
 For we had to keep looking at the balance of things always and we felt that the 30th was the outstanding infantry division in the ETO.

-Colonel S. L. A. Marshall, GSC Historian of ETO
+GSC Historian of the ETO

 Pfc Jack D. Rose